CASA and CASA Breakhouses wish to share the following statements regarding funding arrangements and pay policy:

 CASA employs a core staff of 17.
 The majority of staff are employed in our charity shops in order to generate income to support CASA activities.
-Three staff are employed in our central office facility and we have one CE worker and one new member of the team on a job bridge scheme.
+Three staff are employed in our central office facility, one full and 2 part time.
+We also have one CE worker.

-Individual earnings range from the highest 48,000 Euro (gross) per annum to a minimum hourly rate of 8.65 Euro.
+Individual earnings range from the highest which is no more than 50,000 Euro (gross) per annum to a minimum hourly rate of 9.25 Euro.